gurumitts/smokeyPi-ab/README.md

 smokeyPi-ab
 ===========

-Now also sutiable for a sous vide set up.
+Now also suitable for a sous vide set up.

 A while back I built a homemade smoker based on the designs of Alton Brown:  http://www.foodnetwork.com/videos/channels/altons-pulled-pork.html
 <br> It worked and we had some really great eats but it was a lot of work to keep the smoker at the target temperature.
 It took constant supervision and tweaking of the heat source to maintain the target temperature.